theWhiteFox/modern-js/README.md

 # modern-js

-Going over some fundemantals, learning some modern JS
+Going over some fundemantals and learning some modern JS

 | Primitive  | Data Types |||||
 | ---------- |:---|---|---|---|---|